oroinc/docker-demo/README.md

 Now, you can open URL [http://oro.demo](http://oro.demo) in your browser.

 To access the back-office, use *admin* as both login and password.
-To access the storefront, use credentials of the predefined demo user roles.
+To access the storefront, use the credentials of the predefined demo user roles.
 To log in as a buyer, use *BrandaJSanborn@example.org* both as your login and password.
-To log in a manager, use *AmandaRCole@example.org* both as your login and password.
+To log in as a manager, use *AmandaRCole@example.org* both as your login and password.

 ## Access the Mail Catcher

-[Smtp service](https://github.com/mailhog/MailHog) is additionally launched so you could send emails from the application.
-It receives all mail and a web interface that enables you to view it and perform the required actions.
-The web interface for the mail catcher is available on address [http://oro.demo/mailcatcher](http://oro.demo/mailcatcher).
+[Smtp service](https://github.com/mailhog/MailHog) is additionally launched so that you can send emails from the application.
+It receives all mail and has a web interface that enables you to view it and perform the required actions.
+The web interface for the mail catcher is available at the address [http://oro.demo/mailcatcher](http://oro.demo/mailcatcher).

 ## Stop the Application

-- To stop and remove all containers, use the following command: `docker compose down`.
+- To stop and remove all containers, run `docker compose down`.

-- To stop and remove all containers with the data saved in volumes, use the following command: `docker compose down -v`.
+- To stop and remove all containers with the data saved in volumes, run `docker compose down -v`.

 ## Troubleshooting

-- If you deployed the application before, pull up fresh images with `docker compose pull`.
+- If you deployed the application before, pull fresh images with `docker compose pull`.

 ## About this Project

-This repository provides a Docker Compose configuration file (compose.yaml) and demonstrate how you can run different applications + required services in containers.
-Oro Inc. provide images with applications Community Edition in public Docker Hub.
+This repository provides a Docker Compose configuration file (compose.yaml) and demonstrates how to run different applications + required services in containers.
+Oro Inc. provides images with applications Community Edition in public Docker Hub.

 **This deployment is NOT intended for a production environment.**